Keene Church Reopening Plan

 We ask that families only attend one service.

-Attendees will only sit in marked pews (every other pew will remain empty).
+Attendees will only sit in open pews (every two pews will remain empty).

-Attendees can choose where they sit as long as they sit in marked pews and are socially distanced from others outside their family.
+Attendees can choose where they sit as long as they sit in open pews and are socially distanced from others outside their family.

 The balcony will be open for seating.